-Many or most of the foreign issuers in which the Reinsurance Interval Fund invests are controlled foreign corporations ("CFCs") for U.S. federal income tax purposes.
+Many or most of the foreign issuers in which the Fund invests may be "controlled foreign corporations" ("CFCs") for U.S. federal income tax purposes.
 A U.S. person who owns (directly, indirectly or constructively) 10% or more of the total combined voting power of all classes of stock of a foreign corporation or 10% or more of the total value of shares of all classes of stock of a foreign corporation is a "U.S. Shareholder" of such foreign corporation for purposes of the CFC provisions of the Code.
-If the Reinsurance Interval Fund is a "U.S. Shareholder" of a CFC, it will generally be required to include in gross income for U.S. federal income tax purposes for each taxable year of the Reinsurance Interval Fund its pro rata share of the CFC's "subpart F income" (defined below) for the CFC's taxable year ending within the Fund's taxable year whether or not such income is distributed by the CFC.
-"Subpart F income" generally includes interest, original issue discount, dividends, net gains from the disposition of stocks or securities, receipts with respect to securities loans, net gains from transactions (including futures, forward and similar transactions) in commodities, net payments received with respect to equity swaps and similar derivatives and certain income attributable to issuing (or reinsuring) of an insurance or annuity contract that Section 953(a)(1) of the Code defines as "insurance income."
+If the Fund is a "U.S. Shareholder" of a CFC, the Fund will generally be required to include in gross income for U.S. federal income tax purposes for each taxable year of the Fund its pro rata share of the CFC's "subpart F income" (defined below) for the CFC's taxable year ending within the Fund's taxable year whether or not such income is distributed by the CFC.
+"Subpart F income" generally includes interest, original issue discount, dividends, net gains from the disposition of stocks or securities, receipts with respect to securities loans, net gains from transactions (including futures, forward and similar transactions) in commodities, net payments received with respect to equity swaps and similar derivatives, and certain income attributable to issuing (or reinsuring) of an insurance or annuity contract that Section 953(a)(1) of the Code defines as "insurance income."
 Subpart F income is treated as ordinary income and is included in net investment income, regardless of the character of the CFC's underlying income.
-Net losses incurred by a CFC during a tax year do not flow through to the Reinsurance Interval Fund and thus will not be available to offset income or capital gain generated from the Reinsurance Interval Fund's other investments.
+Net losses incurred by a CFC during a tax year do not flow through to the Fund and thus will not be available to offset income or capital gain generated from the Fund's other investments.
 In addition, net losses incurred by a CFC during a tax year generally cannot be carried forward by the CFC to offset gains realized by it in subsequent tax years.
-The Reinsurance Interval Fund's recognition of any subpart F income from an investment in a CFC will increase its tax basis in such CFC.
-Distributions by the CFC to the Reinsurance Interval Fund will be tax-free, to the extent of the CFC's previously undistributed subpart F income, and will correspondingly reduce the Reinsurance Interval Fund's tax basis in the CFC, and any distributions in excess of the Reinsurance Interval Fund's tax basis in such CFC will be treated as realized gain.
-To the extent the Reinsurance Interval Fund recognizes subpart F income in excess of actual cash distributions from a CFC, the Reinsurance Interval Fund may be required to borrow money or sell assets (including when it is not advantageous to do so) to generate the cash necessary to distribute as dividends to its shareholders all of its income and gains and therefore to eliminate any tax liability at the entity level.
+The Fund's recognition of any subpart F income from an investment in a CFC will increase the Fund's tax basis in such CFC.
+Distributions by the CFC to the Fund will be tax-free, to the extent of the CFC's previously undistributed subpart F income, and will correspondingly reduce the Fund's tax basis in the CFC, and any distributions in excess of the Fund's tax basis in such CFC will be treated as realized gain.
+To the extent the Fund recognizes subpart F income in excess of actual cash distributions from a CFC, the Fund may be required to borrow money or sell assets (including when it is not advantageous to do so) to generate the cash necessary to distribute as dividends to its shareholders all of its income and gains and therefore to eliminate any tax liability at the Fund level.